 Line 14 was the first driverless metro line.
 It is the newest line on the Paris Metro network.
 Line 14 runs across Paris from northwest to southeast.

 Line 12 joins Montparnasse Bienvenüe, Rue du Bac, Assemblée Nationale, Concorde, Madeleine, Saint Lazare, Pigalle and Abbesses (in the heart of Montmartre).

 Line 12 links northern Paris to southwestern Paris.

-Line 8 serves Bastille, République, Opéra, Madeleine, Concorde, Invalides.
+Line 8 joins Bastille, République, Opéra, Madeleine, Concorde, Invalides.

 Line 8 exclusively serves southern Paris.
 It runs through eastern and western Paris.
 It is the first metro line to cross the Parisian ring road to link the new Ile de France districts to the capital.

-Line 5 mainly serves Place d’Italie, Bastille, République.
+Line 5 mainly serves Place d’Italie, Bastille and République.

-Line 2 serves the stations of Nation, Père Lachaise (the famous cemetery), Anvers ( ideal station to visit the Sacré Cœur and the Butte Montmartre), Pigalle where is located the famous Moulin rouge, Charles de Gaulle Étoile (Arc de Triomphe).
+Line 2 serves the stations of Nation, Père Lachaise (the famous cemetery), Anvers (the ideal station to visit the Sacré-Cœur and the Butte Montmartre), Pigalle where you can find the famous Moulin rouge, Charles de Gaulle Étoile (Arc de Triomphe).

-Line 2 is the second metro line to be built in the capital.
-Crossing northern Paris on a semi-circular trajectory, line 2 was opened in 1903 and is 12.4 km long.
+Line 2 was the second metro line to be built in the capital.
+Crossing Northern Paris on a semi-circular trajectory, line 2 was opened in 1903 and is 12.4 km long.